Anson-Jiaqi/IFN646_Project/README.md

 1. Download the `task3.ipynb` file from this repository.
 2. Install the required Python libraries as per the notebook’s instructions.
-3. Execute the notebook step-by-step to perform the analysis.
+3. Execute the notebook step-by-step to create the modified references.
+4. Use the modified reference to run the [task 2](#task-2) again.

 ### Data